Press release (PDF)

 Report on SCAT Findings (PDF)

 1. Despite of some shortcomings and the non-existence of a project planning at the end of April, the project could have started immediately mid of October 2015 - if it would be only due to scientific and technical aspects.
+One important basis of the field work was the "Shoreline Clean-Up Assessment Technique" (SCAT), a methodology based on visual inspection of the environment.

 2. Transparency in the project is ensured by the BMI directorate.